History of the Clinic

 Proof of Capacity

-We have been in operation for 70 years.
+We have been in operation for over 70 years.
 The communities we serve acknowledge the important role we play in providing accessible, affordable holistic care.

 Our broad base of donors assist with living our vision and mission.